DeadClap/tblrp-docs/penal.md

 1. A person who illegally takes, possesses, imports, exports, sells, purchases, barters, trades, or exchanges an animal, or part of any of those animals, for profit or personal gain, is guilty under this penal code.

-\- Violations of Penal Code (16)08 are a misdemeanor with a $40,000 fine and 60 seconds imprisonment.
+\- Violations of Penal Code (16)08 are a misdemeanor with a $40,000 fine and 1 Month imprisonment.

 ### **(16)09.
 Use of Animals**